github/developer.github.com/content/v3/orgs/teams.md

 # Org Teams API

 All actions against teams require at a minimum an authenticated user who is a member of the owner's team in the `:org` being managed.
-API calls that require explicit permissions are noted.
+Additionally, OAuth users require "user" [scope](/v3/oauth/#scopes).

 ## List teams